JvanKatwijk/qt-dab/README.md

-Different from previous versions, a single widget, the spectrum widget, contains - as tabbed widget - the 4 or 5 scopes to show different aspects of the DAB signal.
+Different from previous versions, a single widget, the spectrum widget, contains - as tabbed widget - the 4, 5 or 6 scopes (depending on the configuration) to show different aspects of the DAB signal.
 Furthermore, it contains an IQscope, showing the constellation of the decoded data, and a waterfall scope, showing the progress in time of the data that is displayed in the selected scope.

+(Note that - obviously - the colors of the scopes can be set to different colors than shown here).

 ![6.1](/spectrum-scope.png)